zooxyt/scheme-tutorial/chapters/02_installation.md

-After the downloading finished, move the compressed source code file to a temporary directly, such as `/opt/`, the name of downloaded file at the time of this tutorial been written is `racket-6.1.1-src.tgz`, so we execute the following commmands:
+After the downloading finished, move the compressed source code file to a temporary directly, such as `/opt/`, the name of downloaded file at the time of this tutorial been written is `racket-6.1.1-src.tgz`, so we execute the following commands:
 ```
 # cd ~/Downloads # Enter the download directory
 # mv racket-6.1.1-src.tgz /opt/  # Move the file into the temporary directly